angepol/music_reports/README.md

 Using context maintain the filters on each page when navigating back and forth.

 I ran out of time for step 6 -
-I plan to make Global storage using the context api, in order for the filtered search results to persist even as the browser closes and as a user navigates between pages.
+I plan to make Global storage using the context API, in order for the filtered search results to persist as a user navigates between pages aor closes and reopen the browser.

 Step 7:
 Post your code on your github.

+Thank you for reading!

+Angeline